Chenzo/react-hello-world/README.md

 What?
 What does that mean?

-This project was created via this tutorial https://www.codementor.io/reactjs/tutorial/beginner-guide-setup-reactjs-environment-npm-babel-6-webpack - but I think it's dated (even at like 3 months. ungh.)
+This project was created via this tutorial https://www.codementor.io/reactjs/tutorial/beginner-guide-setup-reactjs-environment-npm-babel-6-webpack - but I think it's dated